 - Pour the mixture through a double mesh sieve into a bowl with a spout.
 Then pour the mixture through a sieve with even smaller holes (I used one made for separating oil from water).
 You could also wash your double mesh sieve and line it with a quadruple layer of cheesecloth.
 Use a spoon to stir the solids around, which will help the liquid pass through.

-- Your horchata should now be free of any chalkiness.
+Your horchata should now be free of any chalkiness.
 If you want to serve it right away, add 2 1/2 cups of crushed ice.
 If you're going to store it, add 1 1/2 cups of water and refrigerate.
+Dust with ground cinnamon when serving.